 Mir Imran in one of America’s leading inventors and entrepreneurs, with more than 200 issued patents, including contributions to the first FDA approved Automatic Implantable Cardioverter Defibrillator.
 Mir Imran has founded more than 20 life sciences companies, 15 of which have completed an IPO or acquisition.
 Mir is a Bioengineer and Electrical Engineer by training (MS and BS) and also attended UMDNJ/ Rutgers Medical School.
 Mir’s expertise spans a wide range of clinical areas from interventional cardiology to chronic pain, obesity and CNS disorders, and he serves on the boards of several life sciences companies.
 Mir is the founder and CEO of InCube Labs and InCube Ventures, both focused on his passion for creating medical solutions that change the standard of care in critical healthcare markets.

-Justin Klein, MD, JD is a co-founder and Managing Partner at Vensana Capital, a leading venture capital and growth equity firm dedicated to medtech innovation.
-Justin was previously a partner and leader of the medical technology investing practice at NEA, one of the largest and most active venture capital firms in the world.
-Justin also worked at the Duke University Health System where his experience included roles in strategy, finance and operations as Duke built one of the nation’s first integrated healthcare delivery systems.
-Justin currently or previously served on the board of directors of Cartiva (acquired), ChromaCode, CV Ingenuity (acquired), Epix Therapeutics (acquired), FIRE1, Intact Vascular, Metavention, Personal Genome Diagnostics, PhaseBio Pharmaceuticals (IPO), Relievant Medsystems, Senseonics (IPO), Topera (acquired), Ulthera (acquired), Vertiflex (acquired), Vesper Medical, and VytronUS.
+Justin Klein, MD, JD, is aco-founder and Managing Partner at Vensana Capital, a leading venture capital and growth equity firm dedicated to medtech innovation.
+Justin currently or previously served on the board of directors of Apella, Cartiva (acquired), ChromaCode, Cleerly, Curate BioSciences, CV Ingenuity (acquired), Epix Therapeutics (acquired), Evident Vascular, Intact Vascular (acquired), Personal Genome Diagnostics (acquired), PhaseBio Pharmaceuticals (IPO), Relievant Medsystems (acquired), Senseonics (IPO), Topera (acquired), Ulthera (acquired), Vertiflex (acquired), Vesper Medical (acquired), and VytronUS (acquired).
+Justin currently serves as a member of the board of directors of the Medical Device Manufacturers Association and that of AdvaMed Accel, where he is the Vice Chair of the Investor Advisory Committee of AdvaMed’s board.
+He is also a member of the board of directors of CareFirst BlueCross BlueShield, one of the country’s largest not-for-profit healthcare organizations that serves over 3.5 million patients in the greater Washington, DC, region.
+Prior to Vensana, Justin was a partner and leader of the medical technology investing practice at NEA, one of the largest and most active venture capital firms in the world.
+Justin also worked at the Duke University Health System where his experience included roles in strategy, finance, and operations as Duke built one of the nation’s first integrated healthcare delivery systems.
 Justin graduated with an AB in Economics, a BS in Biological Anthropology & Anatomy, and a Minor in Chemistry from Duke University.
-He also concurrently earned his MD from the Duke University School of Medicine and his JD from Harvard Law School.
+He also concurrently earned an MD from the Duke University School of Medicine and a JD from Harvard Law School.

 David Knapp is the Vice President, Corporate Research at Boston Scientific.
 A leader in the area of Medical Device Development and Exploratory Research, Dave Knapp has been working to treat unmet needs in coronary, cardiovascular and pulmonary medicine for 20 years.
 Dave’s current focus as Vice President of Corporate Research at Boston Scientific is on developing new solutions and fostering growth in White Space areas.
 Coordinating open collaborative efforts has been a key focus area, including developing relationships with external institutions and connecting across disciplines and functions to drive meaningful innovation.
 Dave has a Bachelor of Science in Chemical Engineering from the University of Michigan, Ann Arbor and a Ph.D. in Chemical Engineering and Materials Science from the University of Minnesota.